-Concordia Pension Plan Quebec Pension Plan Canada Pension Plan Earliest age you may start to receive benefits: The first day of any month within 10 years preceding age 65.
+Concordia Pension Plan Quebec Pension Plan (Basic) Canada Pension Plan Earliest age you may start to receive benefits: The first day of any month within 10 years preceding age 65.
 An Age 60 with reduction and must meet eligibility requirements.
 Age 60 with reduction and must meet eligibility requirements. actuarial reduction may apply.
-If you retire in 2018 at age 60 you will receive a maximum of \$725.87/month.
+If you retire in 2020 at age 60 you will receive a maximum of \$753.47/month.
 Benefits accumulate until you choose to retire.
 Therefore, the later you retire, the higher your benefits will be.
 For QPP and CPP, it can be possible to accumulate up to 42% more benefits by working until age 70.
 Normal Age 65.
 Age 65.
-Age 65. retirement age: If you retire in 2018 at age 65 you will receive a maximum of \$1134.17/month.
+Age 65. retirement age: If you retire in 2020 at age 65 you will receive a maximum of \$1177.30/month.
 Latest age you may start to receive benefits: December 1 st of the year you reach age 71.
-An December 1 st of the year you reach age 71.
-December 1 st of the year you reach age 71. actuarial increase may apply.
-If you retire in 2018 at age 70 the maximum is \$1,610.52/month.
+An actuarial increase may apply.
+December 1 st of the year you reach age 71.
+December 1 st of the year you reach age 71.
+If you retire in 2020 at age 70 the maximum is \$1,671.77/month.
 When to apply: Apply by EMAIL or IN WRITING to Pension Services three (3) months before you wish to begin to draw your pension.
 Apply 1 to 3 months prior to the month you wish to receive benefits.
 Apply at least one month past the day of your 59 th birthday and 11 months before you want benefits to begin.

-\Most people do not earn the full maximum QPP benefit.
+^{}Most people do not earn the full maximum QPP benefit.
+However C/QPP benefits are fully indexed for inflation.